discordjs/guide/guide/commando/args.md

 ]
 ```

-You can also set arguments to default to a specifc value:
+You can also set arguments to default to a specific value:

 <!-- eslint-skip -->